What is the Simply Human Lifestyle?

 - Counting calories

-The Simply Human Lifestyle (SHL) tries to mitigate the negative effects that modern technology and civilization/domestication have placed on our health.
-The SHL is NOT against advances in modern medicine that deal with communicable diseases, high-risk pregnancies and sewing limbs back on (aka emergencies).
-It is against the "pill for every ill" system that has been set up.
+This approach tries to mitigate the negative effects that modern technology and civilization/domestication have placed on our health.
+The SHL is NOT against advances in modern medicine that deal with communicable diseases and sewing limbs back on.
+It is against the “pill for every ill” system that has been set up.
 It is for prevention and against defaulting to treatment plans only.

 The SHL is not concerned with weight or other health markers.
 Those things will all take care of themselves if HEALTH is the goal.
 The SHL wants humans to ask themselves why they make choices they make and do things that they do.
 The SHL wants humans to understand that it is OK to change and evolve because as soon as you stop changing, you start dying.